Maximum and minimum degree conditions for embedding trees: Sharpness of Conjecture

 Moreover, we cannot map $v$ into one of the $H_i$, because then we would have to embed at least $\ell-1$ stars into $H_i$.
 The leaves of these stars would have to go to the same side as $v$, but together these are vertices (note that we count $v$), so this, too, is impossible.
-We conclude that the tree $T_{k,\ell}$ does not embed in $H_{k,\ell,c}$. \end{proof} Before we prove Proposition~\ref{prop:ell'}, let us state a weaker result, Proposition~\ref{prop:ell}, which we will prove as a warm-up.
+We conclude that the tree $T_{k,\ell}$ does not embed in $H_{k,\ell,c}$.
+Now observe that

-\begin{proposition} For all $\alpha\in (0,\frac 12)$ there are $k\in \mathbb N$, a $k$-edge tree~$T$, and a graph $G$ with $\delta(G)= \frac k2$ and $\Delta (G)\ge 2(1-\alpha)k$ such that $T$ does not embed in $G$. \end{proposition} This result is already sufficient to disprove the conjecture from~\cite{rohzon} mentioned earlier.\footnote{In~\cite{rohzon} it was conjectured that a maximum degree of at least $\frac 43k$ and a minimum degree of at least $\frac k2$ would be enough to guarantee containment of all trees with $k$ edges.
-Let us note that Propositions~\ref{prop:ell'} and~\ref{prop:ell}, Conjecture~\ref{conj:ell} and Theorem~\ref{main:2-2} were found independently of~\cite{rohzon} (see~\cite{thesisGuido}).}